mataktelis11/shot-transition-detection-tests/README.md

 Video source: https://www.youtube.com/watch?v=gBcOBWq8J6w

 ## Method 2: Frame Differencing and entropy
-In motion detection and video compretion we often examine the differences between frames.
+In motion detection and video compression we often examine the differences between frames.
 This is called frame differencing and we can use it for transition detection.

-By using `ffmpeg` we can generate a video conisting only by the frame differences.
+By using `ffmpeg` we can generate a video consisting only by the frame differences.
 This can be called a **motion video**.
-By examinig the motion video we could obtain infromation about possible transitions.
+By examining the motion video we could obtain information about possible transitions.

 When a transition occurs there should be plenty of details in the motion video.
 We can test this concept by calculating the **entropy** of each motion frame.